• Skip to main content

 Privacy & Data Governance Congress 2026

-The Congress is THE place to mix, mingle, and learn from industry leaders, regulators, and expert speakers.
+The Congress is THE place to mix, mingle, and debate with industry leaders, regulators, and expert speakers.
 Discussions are always interesting, challenging, and thought-provoking — but never the same-old, same-old

-The Congress is a unique professional development opportunity to gather with colleagues from public and private organizations, share insights, and learn from federal, provincial, and territorial governments, industry, academia and regulatory authorities
+The Congress is a unique professional development opportunity to gather with senior-level delegates from public and private organizations, share insights, and learn from federal, provincial, and territorial governments, industry, academia and regulatory authorities

 Thank you, so very much, for an excellent conference, This was so interesting (and eye-opening!).